S-Lowes/Code-Institute-MS3/TESTING.md

 * Testuser was created to explore the users journey.
 * Testuser created the recipe 'Testing User Journey.'
 * Testuser edited this same recipe changing the image via a new url.
+* Testuser edited further by adding a new ingredient and step.
 * Testuser created and deleted a different recipe.

 ### Testing User Stories